 Your employer must provide you with a pay slip which provides you with information about your salary.
 This includes information on how your wage is calculated and the amounts that have been withheld.
 The employer must provide this information when you receive your first salary.
-After your first salary you will receive a payslip each time if something changes in your salary.
-Examples of such changes include a salary increase or a change in the contents of related matters, like pension premium, income tax or social premiums.
+After your first salary you will receive a payslip each time something changes in your salary.
+Most employers provide online pays slip information in which you can see and download your pay slips continuously.

 Information on the payslip

 Below is an overview of the items that need to be included on your payslip in Dutch and their English translation: